Sam-Izdat/webui-editor-skeleton/README.md

 ## Features

-- cross platform server and client
+- cross platform for server and client
 - static and dynamic builds
 - mobile support
 - local storage adapter for saving code